scaleway/netbox-netprod-importer/docs/quickstart.rst

     deduced by resolving the fqdn/hostname.
 And also determine the interconnect via cdp.
 The cdp protocol works so far with nxos, nxos_ssh and ios
+  - `switch-4.foo.tld`, which is a Cisco Nexus.
+The IP to target will be deduced by resolving the fqdn/hostname.
+And also determine the interconnect via cdp and lldp.
+The `multiple` option only works for nxos, nxos_ssh and ios.

 To declare 2 switches, define a yaml named `devices.yaml`::